RikDuijm/trail-running/README.md

 **What are we making?**\
 Given the enormous amount of web shops, we feel that our regular web shop isn’t competitive enough anymore.
 To be able to distinguish from competitors we want to create an environment that the user likes to visit and return to over and over again.

-Secondly we also feel that there always more ways to generate revenue, and we should consider advertisements, and offering collaboration with other companies and organisations that share our audience, as long as they are no direct competitors.
+Secondly we also feel that there are always more ways to generate revenue, and we should consider accepting advertisements, and offering collaboration with other companies and organisations that share our audience, as long as they are no direct competitors.

 This is achieved by: